 Now, the only thing left to configure is the range of time that the SMPTE interface will generate.
 First, set the Preroll Time to 00:59:55.00 and the Start Time to 01:00:00.00.
 For this example, the End Time value needs to coincide with the end of the video.
-If you loaded the test clip mentioned in the Playing a Test Video section, the length of the video is 2 minutes and 39 seconds (or 00:02:39.00).
-One might conclude that the End Time would then be 01:02:39.00, but not so fast!
+If you loaded the test clip mentioned in the Playing a Test File section, the length of the video is 40 seconds (or 00:00:40.00).
+One might conclude that the End Time would then be 01:00:40.00, but not so fast!
 The reproducers are not capable of playing video immediately when they are commanded to do so.
 They need time to load the video before playback can actually begin, so there is a consistent delay associated with the Play command.
-This delay is exactly 2 seconds.
-When you add this delay to the video length, you end up with an End Time of 01:02:41.00.
+This delay is exactly 16 frames.
+When you add this delay to the video length, you end up with an End Time of 01:00:40.16.
 After that, click OK to exit this screen.